Documentation

 Output templates

-Customize what your agent sees in the stop-hook output. finding_template and header_template (under output) each accept default or a path to a Go text/template .tmpl file. analyzer_templates maps an analyzer short name to its own template.
+Customize what your agent sees in the stop-hook output. finding_template and header_template (under output) each accept default or a path to a Go text/template .tmpl file. analyzer_templates maps a rule short name to its own template.

 The default finding template: